tshaddix/ficus/README.md

 ### How do I change the response code from 200?

-Just access the response on the context object before returning:
+Access the response on the context object before returning:

 ```js
 handle({